alexErh/tictactoe_-online/CONTRIBUTION.md

    ```

 ## How to Contribute
+Don't implement new features or make changes directly in the main branch without crating a separate branch.
+This way you risk overwriting other developers' changes, losing your work, or introducing bugs in your code.

 ### Issues
 - Before creating a new issue, please check if it already exists.
 - Clearly describe the issue and provide steps to reproduce it if possible.